Learn to troubleshoot water well problems quickly!

-- Consult with a licensed drilling contractor about possible repair.
+- Consult with a licensed drilling contractor about the possible repair.
 Alternate construction materials may be required.

 - Calculate the Langelier Saturation Index to determine the water’s corrosion potential.

-- Have water analyzed to ensure it is safe to drink.
+- Has water analyzed to ensure it is safe to drink

-- Install treatment systems to remove sand either in well or before the pressure tank.
+- Install treatment systems to remove sand either in a well or before the pressure tank.